joshhlim/BT4103-OPTIC/README.md

    - Input: `Data/Raw_Dataset.csv`
    - Output: `Data/Standardized_Raw_Dataset.csv`
    - Optional: install `tqdm` to enable progress bars (Already included in the core dependencies above).
+   - Note: this is a one-time use file for the given data (2017 to 2022).
+If new data (eg 2023 onwards) is given, DO NOT RUN THIS STANDARDIZATION FILE.
+Users will have to create their own Raw_Data_Standardization.py file that is customized to their new data.

 2. **Advanced cleaning and feature engineering**: